SAP-samples/teched2023-XP160/README.md

 The requirements to follow the exercises in this repository are:

 - Terraform CLI installed on your computer (already the case for the machines available at TechEd 2023)
 - You need to have a GitHub user.
-If you don't have one so far, please [sign-up on GitHub](https://github.com/signup) before going through the exercises-
+If you don't have one so far, please [sign-up on GitHub](https://github.com/signup) before going through the exercises

 > **Note** - The setup for this exercise (e.g. setting up the individual Subaccounts, setting the entitlements, deploying Cloud Foundry services, ...) were also all done leveraging the Terraform provider for SAP BTP.
 You can find the scripts [here](code/admin/).
 These scripts will not be part of the exercises, but feel free to learn from the scripts provided [there](code/admin/).

 ## Exercises